-Our comprehensive performance review process ensures our employees are on track with their development throughout the year and provides an opportunity for managers to identify talented individuals for our Emerging Leaders Program.
+Our comprehensive performance review process ensures our employees are on track with their development throughout the year.
+Managers also have an opportunity to nominate individuals for our Emerging Leaders Program.
 This is an annual initiative comprising specialized assessments and training to prepare employees for management and leadership positions throughout the business and reaffirms our commitment to excellence in our industry.